-CodeNEXT guarantees that the outer core will continue to develop with a suburban model by zoning neighborhoods in these areas for only one unit per lot.
-The Zoning and Platting Commission recommends that CodeNEXT encourage housing density, diverse housing options, and more ambitious housing target for outer core neighborhoods particularly those near the Domain, Lakeline Station and job centers and ensure complete communities throughout Austin.
+CodeNext guarantees that the outer core will continue to develop with a suburban model by zoning neighborhoods in these areas for only one unit per lot.
+The Zoning and Platting Commission recommends that CodeNext encourage housing density, diverse housing options, and more ambitious housing target for outer core neighborhoods particularly those near the Domain, Lakeline Station and job centers.